extsys/reckoning.dev-V1/content/posts/2018-12-24-linear-regression.md

 Standard linear regression models with standard estimation techniques make a number of assumptions about the predictor variables ($X$), the response variables ($y$) and their relationship.

-The following are the major assumptions made by standard linear regression models with standard estimation techniques (e.g. [ordinary least squares][OLS]):
+The following are the major assumptions made by standard linear regression models with standard estimation techniques (e.g. [ordinary least squares][ols]):

 ## Linearity

 Linear regression needs the relationship between the independent and dependent variables to be linear.
 It is also important to check for outliers since linear regression is sensitive to outliers effects.
 The linearity assumption can best be tested with scatter plots, the following two examples depict two cases, where no and little linearity is present.

 <div class="row content-justify-between">
     <div class="col-md-6 col-12">